eliramy/abap_copy_fica_doc/README.md

 # abap_copy_fica_doc
-ABAP Program to copy FICA doc
+My sophisticated ABAP Program to copy FICA doc

 1) Only see file: FKK_DOCUMENT_COMPLETE.txt
 How i did the enhancement why i needed to enhance the function